 So...where's best to buy your professional indemnity insurance?

 There's no single “right” answer for everyone.
-What matters most is choosing a route that leaves you confident you’re properly protected.
+What matters most is choosing a route that leaves you feeling confident you’re properly protected.

 Just to recap, comparison sites suit more simple types of insurance.
-And buying directly with an insurer can work if you already know exactly what you need.
+And buying directly with an insurer can work if you know exactly what you need.

 But buying your professional indemnity insurance through a broker is the way to go if you want expert help, tailored cover, and support if things go wrong.
 For the price of a single policy, you get the whole package, essentially.

-Image edited using assets from iStock.
+Image created by PolicyBee using assets from iStock.

 claimsinsurance brokersprofessional indemnity insuranceretroactive cover